Meena (actress): 1990-1999: Debut as lead and continued success

+2000-2009

+In 2000, she appeared in Vikraman's Vaanathaippola as well as in a devotional role in Rama Narayanan's Palayathu Amman and Cheran's drama Vetri Kodi Kattu.
+Meena’s performance in the Tamil film Rhythm earned her the Best Actress award at the Cinema Express Awards.
+She collaborated successfully with actor Sudeepa in films such as Swathi Muthu (2003) and My Autograph (2006).
+Other notable Kannada films in this period include Sri Manjunatha (2001), Simhadriya Simha (2002), Game for Love (2003), and Mahasadhvi Mallamma (2005).
+After Anandha Poongatre (1999), she reunited with actor Ajith Kumar in Citizen (2001) and Villain (2002), both being successful at the box-office.
+Her roles in Ivan (2002), Shock (2004), Kadha Parayumbol (2007) and Kuselan (2008) were acclaimed by the critics.
+She makes her comeback with Vijayakanth in Mariyadhai (2009).

+2010-present: Matured roles
-In 2010, Meena returns to the big screen with the Kannada film Hendtheer Darbar.
-This was her first film after her marriage.

-Meena returned to Malayalam cinema, playing wife to Mohanlal's character in Drishyam (2013) and Balyakalasakhi alongside Mammootty.
-She reprised her role in the 2014 Telugu remake, Drushyam.
-Meena returned to Tamil cinema in Annaatthe (2021) with Rajinikanth.
+After her marriage, she returned to the big screen with the Kannada film, Hendtheer Darbar (2010), marking her comeback.
+She returned to Malayalam cinema, portraying the wife of Mohanlal’s character in Drishyam (2013), and appearing opposite Mammootty in Balyakalasakhi (2014).
+She reprised her role from Drishyam in its Telugu remake, Drushyam (2014).
+She subsequently made her return to Tamil cinema with Annaatthe (2021), reuniting with Rajinikanth.

+The pair Mohanlal-Meena later collaborated in several films, including Drishyam (2013), Munthirivallikal Thalirkkumbol (2017), Drishyam 2 (2021), Bro Daddy (2022) and Drishyam 3 (2026).

 Other work

 Playback singer

 Meena has been a playback singer in two pop albums, called Pathinaru Vayathinile with actor Manoj and Kadhalism with actor Vikram, which she began recording in 2001.
 The latter album remains unreleased after Vikram was unable to make time for the project.

 Dubbing

 Meena dubbed for Padmapriya Janakiraman in Cheran's movie Pokkisham.

 Personal life

 Meena married Vidyasagar, a Bangalore-based software engineer, on 12 July 2009 at Arya Vysya Samaj Kalyana Mandapam.
-The couple has a daughter, Nainika, who made her acting debut at the age of 5 in the film Theri (2016).
+The couple has a daughter, Nainika, who made her acting debut at the age of 5 in the Tamil film Theri (2016).
 Vidyasagar died on 28 June 2022 due to lung-related ailments.